 Anyway, prolonged bed rest (24 hours) was found to be associated with lower rates of clinical pregnancy.
 Women who rested in bed were 40% less likely to have a Big Fat Positive (pregnancy test) (1).

 So if bed rest, or a marathon, is not on the menu then what should you be doing?
-Your custom exercise program will guide you during this two week wait!
+The IVF Project can guide you during this two week wait with your individualised exercise prescription!

 1.Craciunas L, Tsampras N. Bed rest following embryo transfer might negatively affect the outcome of IVF/ICSI: a systematic review and meta-analysis.
 Human fertility (Cambridge, England).
 2016; 19: 16-22.